veillette/opticsTextbook/content/Chap05Wave/Wave.md

 The Doppler effect thus provides a powerful tool for measuring velocities across an enormous range of scales, from atomic motions to cosmic expansion, making it one of the most practically important wave phenomena in modern science and technology.

-# Chapter 4: Wave Equations - Problem Set
+# Wave Equations - Problem Set

 ## Problems 4-1 through 4-5: One-Dimensional Wave Equation and Harmonic Waves